-According to the worldwide statistics of smartphone users, Android has always been relatively used more than iOS, Symbian, Blackberry and other mobile operating systems.
-The timely upgrading of the OS has kept its users hooked onto it.
-However, the dependency we currently have on technology, especially our phones, has led to its performance breakdown too.
+According to worldwide statistics of smartphone users, Android has always been used more than iOS, Symbian, Blackberry, and other mobile operating systems.
+The timely upgrading of the OS has kept its users hooked on it.
+However, the dependency we currently have on technology, especially our phones, has also led to its performance breakdown.

-Thus, the incentive to optimize Android performance has grown a lot.
-‘How to optimize Android for different devices’ has probably become one the top queries that the OS users are demanding an answer for.
-Technology is all about better performance, but if we can’t get that out of its system then what’s the use.
-Therefore, we have gathered some of the greatest (tested) tips and apps that can help you achieve optimal performance from your Android based device.
+Thus, the incentive to optimize Android performance has grown significantly.
+‘How to optimize Android for different devices’ has probably become one of the top queries for which the OS users are demanding an answer.
+Technology is all about better performance, but if we can’t get that out of its system, then what’s the use?
+Therefore, we have gathered some of the greatest (tested) tips and apps that can help you achieve optimal performance from your Android-based device.

-I have personally tested the laid out suggestions on my very own Sony Xperia Z handset that is configured with Android 4.4.4 (Kitkat).
+I have personally tested the suggested layout on my very own Sony Xperia Z handset, which is configured with Android 4.4.4 (KitKat).

-TIP: We have listed some tips that improve your Android device’s performance.
-Though there is an app for almost everything, in case of a low storage memory or lack of free storage space, you can always go for the manual ways to deal with these issues.
+TIP: We have listed some tips to improve your Android device’s performance.
+Though there is an app for almost everything, if you have low storage memory or lack sufficient free storage space, you can always opt for manual ways to address these issues.

 We have used the Clean Master app as an alternative to manually performing optimization.
-Clean Master is a free and popular app from Cheetah Mobile that comes with Junk cleanup, Antivirus, Phone booster, and App Manager Modules.
-A lot of storage space can be retrieved with just a tap on the Junk File option that clears the app’s system cache and temporary files.
+Clean Master is a free and popular app from Cheetah Mobile that comes with junk cleanup, antivirus, phone booster, and app manager modules.
+A significant amount of storage space can be reclaimed with just a tap on the Junk File option, which clears the app’s system cache and temporary files.

-Nevertheless, Google Play Store has a number of similar apps like DU Booster, CCleaner, Memory Booster (upgradable), Advanced Task Killer, 3c Toolbox or CPU Tuner that can be used instead of Clean Master.
+Nevertheless, the Google Play Store offers a number of similar apps, such as DU Booster, CCleaner, Memory Booster (upgradable), Advanced Task Killer, 3C Toolbox, and CPU Tuner, which can be used instead of Clean Master.
 However, some of them may require rooting your device.

-Without App: Tap on the task manager icon and a list of apps currently running (in the background) shall appear on the screen.
-Swipe all the apps (one by one) right/left to completely end them and regain processing performance.
+Without App: Tap on the task manager icon, and a list of apps currently running in the background will appear on the screen.
+Swipe each app right or left, one by one, to completely end them and regain processing performance.

-Update Apps Regularly: Not keeping applications up to date is also a probable cause of degraded performance.
-Most of the updates arrive with patches, bug fixes, and other enhancements that improve the respective app’s performance as a result of which the device works properly too.
+Update Apps Regularly: Not keeping applications up-to-date is also a probable cause of degraded performance.
+Most updates arrive with patches, bug fixes, and other enhancements that improve the respective app’s performance.
+As a result, the device functions properly too.

-Clean Up Unnecessary Apps: The rapid rate of download has also increased the rise in the number and variety of apps.
+Clean Up Unnecessary Apps: The rapid rate of downloads has also increased the rise in the number and variety of apps.
 Open your app list and simply ask yourself this very simple question: Do I need them all?
-If so, manage their processing; if not manage them by getting rid of them.
-An unnecessary amount of storage space is acquired not only by the app but its cache, temporary; program and data files offer a huge scope for an increased memory and enhanced performance.
+If so, manage their processing; if not, manage them by getting rid of them.
+An unnecessary amount of storage space is acquired not only by the app but also by its cache, temporary, program, and data files, offering a huge scope for increased memory and enhanced performance.

-With App: Run Clean Master and tap on App Manager.
+With the App: Run Clean Master and tap on App Manager.
 This will display a list of applications downloaded to your Android device.
-On top of the screen, you will be able to view a number of options provided for the management of apps.
+At the top of the screen, you will be able to view a number of options provided for the management of apps.

-- List the apps by their attributes (Date/Frequency/Size)
+- List the apps according to their attributes (Date/Frequency/Size).

 - Tap on Uninstall on the top

-Without App: The process is a bit tiresome, but works well if only a few apps have to be uninstalled.
+With the App: The process is a bit tiresome, but it works well if only a few apps have to be uninstalled.

-Get Rid of Junk Data: A lot of unwanted items reside on your Android device like System Cache, temporary files and junk data making it sluggish and sometimes unresponsive.
-Deleting such files becomes a necessity after regular intervals to restrict any performance issues.
+Get Rid of Junk Data: Many unwanted items reside on your Android device, such as system cache, temporary files, and junk data, making it sluggish and sometimes unresponsive.
+Deleting these files is necessary at regular intervals to prevent any performance issues.

-With App: Open the Clean Master app and go to Junk Files.
-This module of the application lets you delete junk data, cached files on the device and other residual files to boost device memory.
-Once the Junk Standard has calculated the amount of Junk that can be removed, tap on Clean Junk.
-View the process of junk removal.
+With the App: Open the Clean Master app and go to Junk Files.
+This module of the application allows you to delete junk data, cached files on the device, and other residual files to boost device memory.
+Once the Junk Standard has calculated the amount of junk that can be removed, tap on Clean Junk.
+Observe the process of junk removal.

-Without App: Go to the Settings menu of your smartphone or tablet and select Apps.
-Choose every app (that has to be removed) individually and tap on clear cache.
+Without the app: Go to the Settings menu on your smartphone or tablet, and select Apps.
+Choose each app (that needs to be removed) individually, and tap on ‘Clear Cache’.

-Useful Tips That May Come Handy Apart from the suggested tricks, here are some tips that can be adopted in order to optimize the storage memory, RAM and processor usage of your Android device.
+Useful Tips That May Come in Handy: Apart from the suggested tricks, here are some tips that can be adopted to optimize the storage memory, RAM, and processor usage of your Android device.

-Developer Options: A lot of time and resources are consumed while switching from one app to the other or starting up an app.
+Developer Options: A lot of time and resources are consumed when switching from one app to another or starting up an app.
 This is because of the animation.
-If you believe that your smartphone is fast enough, try disabling the animation (Settings > Developer Options) and you will see the real speed your phone can work at.
+If you believe that your smartphone is fast enough, try disabling the animation (Settings > Developer Options) and you will see the true speed at which your phone can work.

-Exit Apps Completely: You exit apps, you kill apps, and you shut them off from task manager.
-But some apps need more than that.
-Some apps are way too sticky and remain on the Notification bar even when not in use.
-Nevertheless they also come with a dedicated Exit option.
-If you have any such apps, use the exit button rather than just exiting the window.
+Exit Apps Completely: You exit apps, kill apps, and shut them off from the task manager.
+However, some apps need more than that.
+Certain apps persist on the Notification bar even when not in use.
+Nonetheless, these apps also provide a dedicated Exit option.
+If you have any such apps, use the exit button rather than merely closing the window.

 Say No to Live Wallpapers: Live Wallpapers are undoubtedly cool and mesmerizing.
-But they also consume a humongous amount of resources too.
-As a result, this slows down the device and drains out the battery due to the number of frames used in its animation.
+However, they also consume a tremendous amount of resources.
+As a result, they slow down the device and drain the battery due to the number of frames used in their animation.
 Get rid of them and use static wallpapers instead.

-Use The Right Memory Card: It is not just the storage size of a memory card that matters while selecting one for your Android phone.
+Use the Right Memory Card: It is not just the storage size of a memory card that matters when selecting one for your Android phone.
 The quality class is something that only a few are aware of.
-The quality Class 10 is recommended for high speed and you can see it marked with a circle on the SD card.
+Quality Class 10 is recommended for high speed, and you can see it marked with a circle on the SD card.
 However, a little testing beforehand is always suggested.

-Optimize hierarchy and layouts: Layout is an important part of an app that, if applied poorly, can result in an application that constantly exhausts the phone memory by its sluggish UI.
-Gratefully, the Android SDK comes with tools that can help detect performance issues with the layout and fix them to offer a smooth scrolling UI that leaves a negligible memory trail.
+Optimize hierarchy and layouts: Layout is an important part of an app that, if applied poorly, can result in an application that constantly exhausts the phone memory due to its sluggish UI.
+Thankfully, the Android SDK comes with tools that can help detect performance issues within the layout and fix them to offer a smooth scrolling UI that leaves a negligible memory trail.

-If Nothing Works, Go For Factory Reset: If none of the above works on your device, probably because it has been through too much, go for a factory reset.
-However, remember to back up everything that is essential to you, from the apps to its data.
+If Nothing Works, Go for a Factory Reset: If none of the above methods work on your device, probably because it has been through too much, opt for a factory reset.
+However, remember to back up everything that is essential to you, from the apps to their data.

-Hardware configurations like storage, RAM, and processor of a device play a vital role in making your phone’s performance good or bad.
-But the technology that a device processes and its usage rate also determine the kind of output and performance that its hardware would render.
-The listed above tips and tricks are helpful to know how to optimize Android for different devices, including smartphones and tablets.
-Note that the procedures advised here are expert-tested and have rendered optimal results.
-However, ensure that the suggested tips and precautions are implemented properly to avoid inconvenience or loss of vital data.
+Hardware configurations, such as storage, RAM, and the processor of a device, play a vital role in determining whether your phone’s performance is good or bad.
+However, the technology a device utilizes and its usage rate also influence the output and performance its hardware will provide.
+The tips and tricks listed above are helpful for understanding how to optimize Android for various devices, including smartphones and tablets.
+Note that the procedures recommended here have been tested by experts and have produced optimal results.
+Nonetheless, ensure that the suggested tips and precautions are implemented correctly to avoid any inconvenience or loss of vital data.